 As I’ve often joked about on this blog, I am an absolute hedonist.
 I have little (AKA not a shred of) willpower, and I can always find an excuse to eat something deep-fried or dipped in chocolate, lie on the couch instead of exercising, have that extra drink (or two), and so on.
 I swear my arm has never been twisted in my life.
 Pizza at 1am?
 Sure!
 A round of tequila shots?
 Already ordered them at the bar!
 Watching an entire series in one day, only getting up for bathroom breaks?
 Every weekend, my friend.

 I didn’t like that I was out of breath after one minute of jogging.
-I didn’t like that I had zero muscle definition, or that my favourite clothing didn’t fit anymore.
 I didn’t like waking up every morning feeling tired, stiff, and cranky.
 I didn’t like constantly feeling unhappy for no goddamn reason.
 And no matter how hard I tried, I realized I was totally out of excuses; moving home to Canada meant that I had a lot more time and lot more money, so if I wasn’t going to do it now… when would I do it?
 I’m a relatively young, able-bodied person with time on her hands.
 Enough was enough.

-Now, exactly 71 days into this “get healthy” journey, everything has changed: my body, yes, but even more importantly, my mindset.
+Now, exactly 71 days into this “feel better” journey, everything has changed: my body, yes, but even more importantly, my mindset.

 Because, yes, it’s been very hard work.
 Changing nearly every single aspect of my lifestyle is something I’m working on for hours every day.
 One of the biggest changes I’ve made is the amount of physical activity I do every day, and how my body now craves it.